AikidoSec/firewall-java/README.md

 ### API Tools
 * ✅ [`OkHttp`](https://mvnrepository.com/artifact/com.squareup.okhttp3/okhttp) (*no SSRF redirect coverage*)
 * ✅ [`Apache HttpClient`](https://mvnrepository.com/artifact/org.apache.httpcomponents/httpclient) (*no SSRF redirect coverage*)
+## Version support
 ## Installation

-Download the zip file [here](https://github.com/AikidoSec/firewall-java/releases/latest) and unzip it to a directory (e.g. `/opt/zen`).
+You can install Zen by downloading the zip file [here](https://github.com/AikidoSec/firewall-java/releases/latest) and unzipping it to your directory of choice, we picked `/opt/zen` here for our Linux system as an example.
+We also have support for Windows and Mac OS X.
 Please ensure you do not alter the structure of this folder and that the process can read & write to it.
-To activate the zen agent you then just have to add the following argument to your Java command :
+To activate Zen you then just have to add the following argument to your Java command :
 ```
 -javaagent:/opt/zen/agent.jar
 ```
-Replace `/opt/zen` with your chosen directory.
+Replace `/opt/zen` with your directory of choice.

 To use user-blocking and/or rate-limiting features, you will have to include the following Jarfile into your repository, for gradle :
 ```gradle